DamianTarnowski/LLMClient/README.md

 4. **Memory Management:** An interface is available for viewing, editing, and categorizing saved memories.

+## Supported Languages

+- The app adapts to the language used by the user in each message.
+- Language coverage depends on the selected model:
+  - Cloud models (OpenAI/Gemini/OpenAI‑compatible): broad multilingual support.
+  - Local model (Phi‑4‑mini‑instruct via ONNX): best in English/Polish; quality may drop in some languages.
+- UI strings: English and Polish available (Polish resources included).

 ### Supported Information

 The system automatically recognizes and saves: